tz33cu/tz33cu.github.io/content/contact/index.md

             + For mentored research opportunities,
               + MA in Statistics students should go through the mentored research program.
               + Other students, please review the [Projects](../project/) page and let me know how you would like to be involved.
             + The PhD admission is done by a department-level committee.
-During the admission season, I incline not to engage with prospective students beyond your application materials
+During the admission season, I incline not to engage with prospective students beyond your application materials.
       email: tian.zheng@columbia.edu
       phone: 212-851-2149
       fax: 212-851-2164